rkgIITBh/data-structures.github.io/HTML/graphTerminology.md

 graph <i>G=(V, E)</i>, if <i>V<sub>1</sub> &#8838; V</i> and <i>E<sub>1</sub> &#8838; E</i>.

 <strong>Connected component</strong>: A maximally connected subgraph of a graph is known as a
 connected component of the graph.
+The maximality of a subgraph means that if we add one more vertex from the graph to the subgraph then it no longer remain connected.

 Let us check some of the examples to understand the definitions we have learned so far.
 We begin with an example of a graph in the picture below.